 In October of 1983, Father Theodore Campbell became the third pastor of Good Shepherd.
 Under his care, we expanded our parish and school facilities to their current state, with the gathering space and social hall bringing much-needed space for gathering after Mass, funeral luncheons, school activities, and other parish functions.
 Father Campbell, who served as pastor for nearly 32 years, also facilitated construction of the church organ, made beautiful renovations to the church sanctuary and adoration chapel, converted the convent into a rectory and parish offices, and established a tradition of sacred music and solemn worship.

 Following Father Campbell’s retirement, Father Luke Marquard became the fourth pastor of Good Shepherd in July of 2015.
-During these five years, we have worked to build upon our solid community life of the parish, provide additional catechetical opportunities, and expand our liturgical and sacramental offerings.
+Father Marquard brought a new spirit of community and suceessfully navigated Good Shepherd through the COVID-19 Pandemic.
+Before his departure in July 2023, he worked hard to build upon our solid community life of the parish, provide additional catechetical opportunities, enhance our liturgical and sacramental offerings, and renovated and expanded our facilities through the Boldly Morving Forward Capital Campaign.